-Account payables and accrued liabilities are initially recorded at fair value and subsequently measured at amortized cost, which approximates fair value due to the short-term nature of the instruments.
+Accounts payable and other payables are initially recorded at fair value and subsequently measured at amortized cost, which approximates fair value due to the short-term nature of the instruments.

 Lease liabilities

 Lease liabilities are initially recorded at fair value and subsequently measured at amortized cost, which approximates fair value due to the short-term nature of the instruments.